Han-shu/UnitCom/README.md

     - pass commitment status from UC to ED
     - pass generartion dispatch and storage level from ED to UC
     - fix the first hour commitment of UC from last UC solution
-- Add reserve as current implementations in NYISO
+- Get results from UC
-    - 10 min spinning
+    - ug, vg, wg at t = 2?
-    - 10 min non-synchronized
+- Get results from ED
-    - 30 min reserve (spinning + non-synchronized)
+    - pg, kb_charge, kb_discharge at t = 1
-- Get results from 5 min ED model
+    - LMP at t = 1
 - Calculate policy cost, charge, generator profits
 - Replicate Jacob's policy
     - ~~DLAC-NLB-\theta~~